annekroon/CCS-2/week01/tutorial-exercise.md

 ## 2. Counting words.
 - What are the five most used (meaningful) words?
 - Based on the stopwords list included in the NLTK, how often does a stopword occur in this text?
 - Based on what you find, would you use the NLTK punctuation and stopword lists for this exercise straight away?
-If not, how would you modify them?
+If not, write code to modify them so that they suit your goal better.

 ## 3. Using regular expressions.